squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 1. The type of data is not limited to a `Long`
 2. The user can define an arbitrary commutative and associative operation to merge values (instead of being limited to `+` on natural numbers).

-This opens the door a lot of cool possibilities.
-You can consider many more types which define their own version of `+`.
+This opens the door to a lot of cool possibilities.
+You can consider many more types that define their own version of `+`.
 For example, `+` on two vectors might naturally be defined as element-wise addition.
 For example, say you categorize users based on demographics, spending behavior, activity profile, etc. -- you could easily end up with 10K different buckets.
 Rather than having to come up with 10K counters, you could create one accumulator: